Our work is mainly centred around the following main themes:

 Research for Change

-In 2023-24, Changing Ideas will be making a series of "Changing Ideas" grants to help frontline charities be more effective.
-We plan on making several grants to organisations to validate their work and also support them to advance their work in collaboration with others.
-Further information is available here.
+In 2023 we made a series of "Changing Ideas" grants to help frontline charities be more effective.
+We make grants to organisations to validate their methods and support them to advance their work in collaboration with others.
+Further fuller information is available here.

 Tackling the climate emergency